The Benefits Of A Good Cry: Crying Therapy To Release Emotions

 Reflex tears vs emotional tears

 Crying in therapy may offer several different health benefits for people experiencing anxiety, depression, or other types of emotional pain.
 This form of therapy can help manage mental health conditions and improve both emotional and physical health.
-Listed below are several of these benefits.
+Listed below are several of these benefits to mental health and well-being.

 Crying helps release stress hormones and promotes the production of oxytocin and endogenous opioids (endorphins), which are natural feel-good chemicals that help ease emotional pain.
+These chemicals may also help regulate mood while a person processes emotions.
 As a result, this can be effective in relieving symptoms of anxiety and depression, like constant worry or feelings of hopelessness.
 For example, a student experiencing test anxiety might find that a crying session helps them regain composure and focus.

 Releases emotional pain